Baker Mayfield Leads Browns to Epic Comeback in Debut vs. Sam Darnold, Jets

 The Browns aren't used to this winning thing 😂 https://t.co/kMnkZyeI7E

-Cleveland selected the Oklahoma product with the No. 1 overall pick to guide the franchise into the future, but his learning curve has been accelerated.
-He is mobile enough to keep plays alive behind a worrisome offensive line and demonstrated a strong enough arm to thread passes into tight windows.
+Cleveland selected the Oklahoma product No. 1 in this year's draft to guide the franchise into the future, but his learning curve has been accelerated.
+He is mobile enough to keep plays alive behind a worrisome offensive line and demonstrated the arm strength necessary to thread passes into tight windows.

-His ceiling and ability to hurt the opponent in multiple ways elevates the offense, as receivers don't have to worry about underthrown deep balls, and defenses cannot stack the box and clog running lanes for Hyde.
+His ceiling and ability to hurt the opponent in multiple ways elevate the offense, as receivers don't have to worry about underthrown deep balls, and defenses cannot stack the box against Hyde.

-Mayfield will have the opportunity to garner additional confidence because Cleveland's next three opponents are a combined 2-4 (Oakland Raiders, Baltimore Ravens and Los Angeles Chargers).
+Mayfield can gather additional confidence, as Cleveland's next three opponents are a combined 2-4 (Oakland Raiders, Baltimore Ravens and Los Angeles Chargers).
 This is a new offense, and the combination of Hyde's downhill running, the playmakers at receiver and Mayfield give the Browns reason for optimism.

 Jets Must Use Strong Run Game to Ease Darnold's Learning Curve